-Pangolin.Africa is a registered non-profit organisation dedicated to the survival of the most highly trafficked wildlife species on earth – the African pangolin.
+Pangolin.Africa is a non-profit organisation dedicated to the survival of the most highly trafficked wildlife species on Earth – the African pangolin.

-The situation facing the African pangolin is critical.
-It has reached a tipping point and if we don’t act now, this animal could disappear in our lifetime.
+One pangolin is poached from the wild every five minutes.
+The situation facing the African pangolin has reached a tipping point.
+If we don’t act now, this animal could disappear in our lifetime.

 Find out more at pangolin.africa